nexsol-technologies/spring-cloud-gateway-plugins/spring-cloud-gateway-samples/README.md

 | http://localhost:8181/test-authorization-token/sample | the validation of jwt with 'user:user' is successful |
 | http://localhost:8181/test-authorization-token-ko/sample | the validation of jwt with 'user:user' is failed |

-### eureka
-launch Eureka service discovery to test SCGateway Openapi discovery with service-a.

-you need to run the gateway and service-a with the profile "eureka"